ababyduck/image_sorter/README.md

 # image_sorter
 A quick and simple Python script for sorting images (such as wallpaper) by their aspect ratio.
-Takes a folder of images and sorts them by aspect ratio.
 Multi-monitor aspect ratios are detected, and it is possible to configure:
 - Which aspect ratios are accepted (everything else is thrown into a "Weird" folder)
 - Minimum dimensions